 The total combined years of professional experience in the hospitality industry between our professional bar chefs is well over 150 years .

-AT THE CONCLUSION OF THE COURSE:
+AT THE CONCLUSION OF LEVEL II:

 Students will be required to complete a written exam, testing their knowledge of theory briefs, recipes, glassware and more.

 The hospitality industry is most busy industry with marvelous employment opportunities as careers or part time supplemental income.
 You will be well versed to different work environments and the expectations of employers.